Papal inauguration: Inauguration of Francis

 Cardinal Protodeacon Jean-Louis Tauran bestowed the pallium on the pope.
 The most senior elector from the cardinal-priests present, Godfried Daneels, read aloud the formal prayer for the new pope before the Ring of the Fisherman was presented.
 Angelo Sodano, Dean of the College of Cardinals, presented him with his Fisherman's Ring of gold-plated silver, unlike his predecessors', which were of gold.
 Six cardinals, two of each order, then professed their obedience to Pope Francis on behalf of the College of Cardinals.
-The six cardinals were: Giovanni Battista Re and Tarcisio Bertone representing the cardinal-bishops; Joachim Meisner and Jozef Tomko representing the cardinal-priests; and Renato Raffaele Martino and Francesco Marchisano representing the cardinal-deacons.
+The six cardinals were Giovanni Battista Re and Tarcisio Bertone representing the cardinal-bishops; Joachim Meisner and Jozef Tomko representing the cardinal-priests; and Renato Raffaele Martino and Francesco Marchisano representing the cardinal-deacons.

+Inauguration of Leo XIV

+Pope Leo XIV held his inauguration on 18 May 2025, the fifth Sunday of Easter, and on the 105th birth anniversary of Pope St. John Paul II.
+He used a white chasuble frequently used by his three predecessors – John Paul II, Benedict XVI and Francis – and carried the Papal ferula, designed by Lello Scorzelli, used since the time of Pope Paul VI.
+The Office for the Liturgical Celebrations of the Supreme Pontiff released the booklet for the celebration on May 14, 2025, which used the proper prayers and readings for the Inauguration of the Petrine Ministry, instead of the Sunday Readings.
+The same office provided explanation for the different elements surrounding a Papal Inauguration.

+The pope greeted the crowds at St. Peter's Square, approximately an hour before the beginning of the Mass, going as far as the Via della Conciliazione, already of Italian territory.
+He returned back to St. Peter's Basilica where he, along with the cardinals, and the patriarchs of Eastern Catholic Churches, processed to the Main Altar, where Pope Leo XIV and the Eastern-rite patriarchs prayed before Saint Peter's tomb, where the Pallium and Ring of the Fisherman were laid and later taken into procession.
+The pope and the cardinals processed from the Altar of Confession to St. Peter's Square, while the hymn Laudes Regiae was sung by the choir.